Eir boss backs plan for organic food ‘champion’

 Like other Spacs, it plans to raise cash from investors on the basis that managers will buy a company or return the money after a certain date if they are unable to complete a purchase.

-“We want to build a European champion in organic food,” said Mr Zouari in an interview.
+“We want to build a European champion in organic food,” said Mr Zouari.
 “People want to consume differently nowadays, not only for their health and wellbeing but for that of the planet.”

 The men have mapped out a strategy to consolidate Europe’s fast-growing but fragmented organic food market.
 They want to create a “vertically integrated” group, so would consider acquisitions both in retail and in the production of organic foods or sustainable household products.